"Junk Faxes" -- Protected Free Speech?

 Actually it is a great example, and the reader obviously missed the point.
 The point that is being made is that even if we have the "right" to control someone's behavior, freedom is better served if we don't unnecessarily exercise that right.
 Noise ordinances are available when a neighbor gets out of control, but the reasonable person recognizes that if we invoke the power to turn off his music, then we must accept that we give up the right to occasionally turn up our own music when the mood hits.
 In other words, "We wish the neighbor wouldn't play his music so loud, but we understand that we (read reasonable people wanting to live in a free society) don't WANT the police running around with decibel meters, telling us what we can play and how loud."
 The illustration is especially on point because it makes reference to the police telling us WHAT we can play.
 That was the point of the article.
 Under the guise of limiting "junk" faxes, the government is actually defining what can and can't be sent.
 Look also at the recent campaign reform measure, which specifically dictates what you can say x number of days before an election.
 It is far better to tolerate the junk faxes from your local pizza shop if it means a little less government intrusion on your speech.

-The Telephone Consumer Protection Act
+Summary of Things to Know about the Telephone Consumer Protection Act

 The Telephone Consumer Protection Act (TCPA), a federal law, imposes restrictions on the use of automatic telephone dialing systems (also called autodialers), artificial or prerecorded voice messages, and fax machines to send unsolicited advertisements.
 The FCC adopted rules and regulations, effective December 20, 1992, implementing the TCPA.
 Different rules and regulations apply to calls placed to homes and calls placed to businesses.
 The rules do not apply to messages sent via e-mail or the Internet.
 The rules include a prohibition against calling a consumer at home who has asked not to be called again.
 (As noted earlier, there is some overlap between the "do not call" provisions of the FCC's rules and the FTC's Telemarketing Sales Rule.)